 Hope that helps.

 Sharm El Sheikh has a hot desert climate.
 The area within 40 km of this station is covered by oceans and seas (83%) and lakes and rivers (17%). yes is it safe.
 In the night the weather is amazing.
-So you don't miss the chance to go there. over 4 years ago
+So you don't miss the chance to go there. almost 5 years ago

 Actually safety has never been a problem in Sharm El Sheikh.
 And Egypt is getting safer as the new government is doing everything they can to restore order.

-So don't worry and enjoy your trip:) over 3 years agoAnswered by Ahmed Mohamed via WorldNomads.com
+So don't worry and enjoy your trip:) almost 4 years agoAnswered by Ahmed Mohamed via WorldNomads.com